Instructions for the thesis preparation

-Images in the text are included in the scope of the thesis as estimation of the scope of text, which would print the equally at the same size in the final document.
+Images in the text are included in the scope of the thesis as an estimation of the scope of the text, which would print equally at the same size in the final document.

-Text of thesis is printed on A4 pages.
-For this size of page use for the basic level of text font (size) 11 points.
+The text of thesis is printed on A4 pages.
+For this size of a page use the basic level of text font (size) 11 points.
 Select width from 15 to 16 cm and height from 22 to 23 cm (including any headers and footers).

 For more information, see literature: